TheBodger/MagicMirrorConfig/README.md

 # MagicMirrorConfig

-A basic config for magic mirror which, when installed, will display a mirror similar to this:
+A basic config for MagicMirror2 which, when installed, will display a mirror similar to this:

 ## Screenshot